garywu/blog/git-publish/README.md

 ---

-## The Problem: Context-Switching Kills Creativity
+## Context-Switching Kills Creativity

-Traditional publishing workflows force artificial boundaries:
+Looking at traditional publishing workflows, a pattern emerges: artificial boundaries everywhere.

 - **Separate repositories** require context switching and momentum loss
 - **Submodules and subtrees** create permanent coupling between unrelated projects
 - **CI/CD pipelines** are overkill for simple content publishing
 - **Manual copy-paste** breaks automation and creates maintenance debt

-The real problem isn't technical—it's cognitive.
-When you're in flow on a project, the last thing you want is to spend 20 minutes setting up a publishing pipeline just to share what you've learned.
+Notice how this isn't just a technical challenge—it's cognitive.
+When you're in flow on a project, spending 20 minutes setting up a publishing pipeline kills the creative momentum that made you want to share in the first place.

-**What we need: temporary deployment strategies that work immediately and clean up after themselves.**
+What's needed: temporary deployment strategies that work immediately and clean up after themselves.

 ## Existing Solutions: The Landscape